 "How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?
-Jesus knew what the sacrifice would be, how he would have to die the death of the cross, but he loved man, and gave as God wants us to give, that is, He gave all for this lost and dying world, but "made himself of no reputation, and took upon himself the form of a servant and was made in the likeness of men, and being found in fashion as a man be humbled himself.
-God did not have to humble Jesus and bring him low; he humbled himself, and became obedient unto death, even the death of the cross.
-After walking humbly and meekly among men, he yielded himself to be crucefied.
+Jesus knew what the sacrifice would be, how he would have to die the death of the cross, but he loved man, and gave as God wants us to give, that is, He gave all for this lost and dying world, but "made hims; if of no reputation, and took up; nhimself the form of a servant and was made in the likeness of $me_0$ , and being found in fashion as a man he humbled himself.
+God $d_d$ not have to humble Jesus and bring him low; he humbled himself, and became obedient unto death, $ev\epsilon_n$ the death of the cross.
+Aft; walking humbly and meekly among men, he yielded himself to $t_e$ crucefied.

-On the night of crucifixion Jesus went to the garden of Gethsemane.
-God wanted to teach him something he had not yet experienced.
-Jesus took with him the eleven disciples part way, but took Peter, James and John a little farther with him to pray.
-Do you know why he took those three along with him?
-Perhaps you do, for you, no doubt, know how comforting a brother is when sorrow oppresses you, and when grief weighs down your spirit, to have a word of comfort and encouragement.
+On the night of crucifixion Jesu, went to the garden of Gethsemans God wanted to teach him somethin, he had not yet experienced.
+Jesu, took with him the eleven disciples part way, but took Peter, Jame, and John a little farther with hin to pray.
+Do you know why he tool those three along with him?
+Perhap you do, for you, no doubt, know how comforting a brother is when sorrow oppresses you, and wher grief weighs down your spirit, to have a word of comfort and en couragement.
 So he took the three with him, but He must win the victory alone.
 Even the Father had to forsake him in that trying hour, and his brethren fell asleep.
 But he went on in prayer and said, "O my Father, if it be possible let this cup pass from me: nevertheless not as I will, but as thou wilt."
 So, on the cross, we hear him say, "It is finished."
 What is finished?
 Salvation for you and for me and for the world.
 Praise His name for all things!